Jannatul3760/project-web/README.md

 2. Prepare the Project Files
 •	Copy your project folder into the htdocs directory, located within the XAMPP installation directory.
 3. Start Local Server Services
-•	Open the XAMPP Control Panel.
-•	Start the Apache service to enable the server.
-•	Start the MySQL service to enable the database.
+• Open the XAMPP Control Panel.Start the Apache service to enable the server.Start the MySQL service to enable the database.
 4. Database Setup
-•	Open phpMyAdmin in your browser.
-•	Create the following databases: o	sustainable tomorrow: Manages user login and registration. o	sustainable_tomorrow: Handles forum-related data.
+•	Open phpMyAdmin in your browser.Create the following databases: sustainable tomorrow: Manages user login and registration,sustainable_tomorrow: Handles forum-related data.
 •	Import the provided SQL file (located in your project folder) into each database to set up the schema and populate initial data.
 5. Launch the Project
 •	Open a web browser and navigate to: